How to Ask Your Boss for a Promotion

 The conversation should flow smoothly and be informative and professional.
 To make this happen, you should prepare ahead of time by thinking about or writing down all of your talking points.

-One of the most important aspects you should be highlighting are your achievements and the work you’ve done for the company.
+The most important aspects you should be highlighting are your achievements and the work you’ve done for the company.
 Don’t forget to mention specific projects you’ve completed or goals you’ve reached.
-Also, point out how you can benefit the company in the new role.
+Also, point out how you can positively impact the company in the new role.

 Furthermore, think about all the questions your manager may have for you and prepare your answers.
 For example, your manager may ask you why you want to change positions and whether you’re satisfied with the current one.
 Or, they may be interested to know if the different schedules will work for your work-life balance.
 Consider the avenues your conversation may take you, and be prepared to answer questions.